Ticketedmoon/reddit-thread-text-analyser/README.md

 Consumer(s):
 - Extract data from payload of event
 - Split post based on spaces
-- Increment each word's count in Redis.
+- Increment each word's count in DynamoDB.
 **Note:** Ensure operations are atomic/no sync issues across pods.
 **Note:** Removal of misspelled words and prepositions is advised.